-The MSPHM enables students to pursue their interests not necessarily covered in the core curriculum through innovative seminars, colloquia, and activities.
-Our programmatic activities are open to all members of NYU, which means that students, faculty, and staff from diverse departments often sit alongside one another in MSPHM seminars and events.
+The MSPHM enables students to pursue their creative and intellectual interests not necessarily covered in the core curriculum by promoting scholarship at the intersections of medicine with the arts and humanities.
+Our seminars, collquia, and activities are geared towards medical students but open to all members of the NYU community, including students, faculty, and staff from diverse departments.
 This inter-professional format fosters personal and professional development for all involved with the program.

 David Oshinsky, PhD